 Greater Manchester is leading the way on the devolution of powers and budgets from national government.
 The aim of devolution is to enable more local decision making, which will lead to greater benefits for people and communities.
 The fourth and latest devolution agreement (link below) was published in March 2016 and included new responsibilities for Greater Manchester including criminal justice, adult skills provision and a 100% business rate retention pilot project.
 The Greater Manchester Combined Authority website has further information on the new powers and the priorities of the "Devo Manc" agenda.

-Impact for the voluntary sector and communities - GM Voluntary, Community and Social Enterprise Devolution Reference Group
+Impact for the voluntary sector and communities - GM VCSE Leadership Group

-The secretariat lead for the group is Voluntary Sector North West and an information sheet including the group’s objectives and a full list of members can be found below.
+The secretariat lead for the group is Voluntary Sector North West and more information, including a list of members and their work, can be found on the GM VCSE Leadership Group website.

 The group considers all aspects of devolution and has contributed to discussions and policy work on topics such as transport, inclusive economic growth, leadership and the broad public service reform agenda.
 Unsurprisingly, perhaps, it is the health and social care agenda which has been the focus of a great deal of attention, not least because so much of the sector's work is relevant to health and wellbeing.